Examples for giving negative feedback to your manager

 • SBI (Situation-Behavior-Impact).
 Better for formal settings where change is needed, the SBI lays out criticism in its context.
 “Here’s what was going on, here’s what you did, and here’s what happened as a result.”
 It’s easy to sound forceful and domineering with the SBI model, so try to be patient and deliberate.

 It isn’t always easy to wrangle your manager into a meeting.
 You may have to give feedback in informal settings, but it’s still a good way to initiate a conversation.
-And that’s when the dance really begins.
+And that’s when the dance begins.

 Listen carefully